Ashton Hayes: Carbon neutrality

 In November 2005, the Ashton Hayes Parish Council agreed that the village should try to become England's first carbon neutral village and launched a programme starting 26 January 2006.
 The move is supported by the local community, businesses, the local council and The Energy Saving Trust.
 In July 2006 the total annual output of carbon dioxide from the village was calculated by students from the University of Chester at 4,765.76 tonnes.

-With the aid of a DEFRA grant, a film was made explaining the issues and the villagers' efforts, and intended to receive its premier in the village on 25 January 2007.
+With the aid of a Defra grant, a film was made explaining the issues and the villagers' efforts, and intended to receive its premiere in the village on 25 January 2007.

 It is hoped that the film will increase awareness and encourage other communities to adopt the concept.

 Measures taken to offset or reduce this have included installing house insulation, installing energy saving light bulbs and wind turbines, and a large number of trees have been planted.
 In the first year of the programme the village reduced its carbon footprint by 20%.
 In the 10 years since, the figure rose to 40%.
 The programme has inspired other towns and cities to adopt similar models.